 - 4 How Much Water Does a Cat Need Per Day?

 How to Check for Hydration in Cats

 Hydration is important to felines.
 As Petcha explains, their bodies are made up of 80% water.
-This means that drinking enough water ensures that a cat’s internal organs function appropriately.
+This means that drinking enough water ensures that a cat’s internal organs function optimally.

-If your cat becomes dehydrated, then various mental and physical functions will be impacted.
+If your cat becomes dehydrated, then various mental and physical functions will be affected.
 Common symptoms of dehydration in cats include:

 - Sunken eyes